Alon-V/Chat-Box/README.md

 2. Open [Common_Setups](/BotChat/Common_Setups.py).
 3. Update the SERVER_IP variable:
 `SERVER_IP = '*.*.*.*'  # Replace with YOUR local IP`
-4. Ensure your Windows Firewall allows inbound traffic on the port defined in SERVER_PORT if it does not work just disable the firewall
+4. Ensure that inbound traffic on `SERVER_PORT` is allowed by the Windows system Firewall.
+   (Temporarily disabling the firewall may help during testing, but is not recommended for production environments.)